eurostat/datalab/docs/DEPLOYMENT.md

 To deploy the current version of the Data Lab the only requirements are a Kubernetes Cluster with an ingress controller (reverse proxy), and a domain name.
 If you have one, you can start the deployment from [here](#network).
 However, if you do not have a Kubernetes Cluster, this document guides you to the deployment of one in AWS.

+## :warning: Disclaimer :warning:
+The documentation is still in development and may be subject to future changes.

+## Table of Contents
 The document is divided in four parts:
 1. [Kubernetes Cluster](#kubernetes-cluster)
 2. [Network](#network)